MichiMich/MMM-HDC1080/README.md

 ## Dependencies
-- Enable your I2C of the RaspberryPi by
+- Enable your I2C of the RaspberryPi by going to Settings->RaspberryPi Configuration->interfaces->Enable I2C
 - An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)
 - [WiringPi] (http://wiringpi.com/download-and-install/)